wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storm-power-bi-topology.md

 3. Select __Azure SQL Database__, and then select __Connect__.

 4. Enter the information to connect to your Azure SQL Database.
-You can find this by visiting the [Azure portal](https://portal.azure.cn) and selecting your SQL database.
+You can find this by visiting the [Azure Classic Management portal](https://manage.windowsazure.cn) and selecting your SQL database.

     > [AZURE.NOTE] You can also set the refresh interval and custom filters by using __Enable Advanced Options__ from the connect dialog.